melio0504/sosconph-2025/README.md

 ### Reflection

-I really enjoyed his workshop on Docker, from the introduc  tion up to the more advanced topics.
+I really enjoyed his workshop on Docker, from the introduction up to the more advanced topics.
 I learned a lot, especially about navigating the CLI.

 I was also amazed by how he set up a small server using his old mini PC, allowing us to access and use a bare Debian environment directly from the browser.
 It was fascinating to see his own terminal in real time as he explained each concept!